aqdarahmad/aqdarahmad/README.md

 💻 Computer Engineering Student – 4th Year
-I am a fourth-year Computer Engineering student with a strong passion for hardware design, digital systems.
+I am a fourth-year Computer Engineering student with a strong passion for hardware design and computer architecture. currently Working on Updated version of ALU and BMU design projects.
-I enjoy working on real-world projects related to CPUs, ALUs, BMUs, and verification environments.

-currently Working on Updated version of ALU and BMU design projects.

 My goal is designing a new  CPU .